tsansome/data-templator/readme.md

 # The Templator

-Migrating datasets or tables into some system? that's what this was originally built for.
+Migrating datasets or tables into some system?
+That's what this was originally built for.
 An experiment between some data engineers.
 A templating utility with in built templates, fed by a config and a minimal code footprint.
 Developer productivity here we come!

 So welcome to the templator, be a consumer or even a template author.
 If you develop a new template, submit a pull request!